Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Benefits Are Included in the Health Insurance Marketplace?

-• Coverage of pre-existing medical conditions for plan participants
+• Coverage of preexisting medical conditions

-• Pediatric services, including oral and vision care
+Pediatric servicesHealth, dental, and vision care for children

 While these are the essential services required to qualify as a Marketplace plan, many plans offer additional benefits, such as managed care support for chronic diseases or dental and vision coverage for adults (though dental and vision is required of all Exchange plans for children under 18).